ssbc/ssb-meta-feeds-spec/README.md

 const mf_key = ssbKeys.generate("ed25519", mf_seed)
 ```

 Note we use `metafeed` here in the info.
-As the top/genesis meta feed is
+As the top/genesis metafeed is
 special we use that string, for all other derived feeds a nonce is used,
 which is also published in the corresponding `metafeed/add/derived`
 message.